How to MIG Weld Cast Iron: And How to Skip Preheating

-- Use the lowest wire speed and voltage to melt the wire properly and achieve low penetration.
+- Use the slowest wire speed and voltage to melt the wire properly and achieve low penetration.

 - Always peen the bead when it’s red-hot.

-- After that, you weld another short bead at a different area on the joint and repeat the cycle until you finish.
+- After that, you weld another short bead at a different spot on the joint and repeat the cycle until you finish.

-However, skipping the preheating step doesn’t mean you can weld cold cast iron.
+However, skipping the preheating step doesn’t mean you can weld a cold casting.
 Welding in a cold environment will always give poor results.
-Instead, try to warm the casting to room temperature 75 °F (24 °C) before starting.
+Instead, try to warm the casting to room temperature 75 °F (24 °C).

 When you use the short-circuit mode without preheating, you risk having incomplete fusion with the casting.
 To fix this, you increase the wire speed and voltage.

-Keep in mind that lack of preheating is risky, and you should consider preheating when the casting:
+Keep in mind that lack of preheating is risky, and you should consider preheating when:

 - Has demanding service conditions.

 - Is damaged in the center.
 Cracks or broken parts at the edges can be welded easier with less or no preheat.

 Finally, let’s see a great alternative to join cast iron with MIG equipment.